How To Layout Recessed Lighting in 4 Easy Steps

 Adding Recessed Kitchen Lighting and Living Room Recessed Lighting

-1. Sketch your recessed lighting ideas.
+1. Sketch your recessed lighting ideas to figure out placement and spacing.

 2. Choose a focal point (or not)